 — Anthony Grieco, Cisco

 • The 90-day report.
-Anthropic promised a public accounting of findings and patched vulnerabilities.
+Anthropic promised a public accounting of what Glasswing found and fixed.
 If it’s substantive, this is a genuine contribution.
 If it’s vague, it was marketing.

 My PDF is still locked, though.